Mathematics for Secondary Education

 PROGRAM OVERVIEW The focus of the program is to provide the necessary mathematics content and methods for students to become mathematics teachers at the middle-high school level.

 In addition to receiving this degree in the College of Arts and Sciences, students must also complete the secondary education major in the School of Education.
-Students will learn theory and application of mathematics in a range of lower and upper level classes, as well teaching methodology appropriate for teaching at the secondary level.
+Students will learn theory and application of mathematics in a range of lower- and upper-level classes, as well as teaching methodology appropriate for teaching at the secondary level.
 In addition, students will learn how to use appropriate technology in teaching.

 FACULTY The Department of Mathematics and Computer Science includes 10 full-time faculty members.
 All have doctorates in computer science, mathematics, or mathematics education.
 Scholarly interests of faculty members in the department include computer graphics and other software-related areas, wireless networks, linear algebra, graph theory, history of mathematics, mathematical modeling, applied mathematics, abstract algebra, and topics in mathematics education, including use of technology.
-Faculty honors include college and university outstanding teaching awards, an outstanding mentor award, Thomas F. Sheehan and Windsor distinguished professorships, Burlington Northern Teaching Award for Innovative Teaching, and a Stalnaker Lecturer.
+Recent faculty honors include two college outstanding teaching awards and an international award for mathematical software development.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.

 ACADEMIC PREPARATION Students should have a strong general high school preparation, including mathematics, but no specific classes are required.